simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 It's also important to consider the impact that your intrusion prevention system may have on your network performance.
 If your system is configured too aggressively, it may inadvertently block legitimate network traffic, causing performance issues.
 A network security specialist can help you strike the right balance between security and performance.

-In conclusion, implementing a **firewall** and **intrusion prevention system** is essential for protecting your business's network from unauthorized access and potential threats.
+Wrapping up, implementing a **firewall** and **intrusion prevention system** is essential for protecting your business's network from unauthorized access and potential threats.
 When choosing a firewall and configuring your intrusion prevention system, it's important to consider your specific needs and work with a network security specialist to ensure that your system is properly configured to meet those needs.

 ### Securing Wireless Networks